 The Lushington, Woolloongabba: In the heart of Woolloongabba sits lovingly restored 1920s Art Deco stunner The Lushington.
 Once home to a branch of The Royal Antediluvian Order of ‘Buffaloes’, The Lushington is now utilised to host everything from weddings, corporate events, workshops, music events and art shows.
 The venue featured four-metre-high ceilings, timber dining tables, black velvet Art Deco lounges, an outdoor courtyard and a 400-patron capacity.

-Cupo, Fortitude Valley: Cupo is a fully renovated urban warehouse in The Valley, priding itself on its versatility and suitability for various occasions.
+Elements Collective, Fortitude Valley: Elements Collective is a fully renovated urban warehouse in The Valley, priding itself on its versatility and suitability for various occasions.
 Natural lighting, polished wooden floors, industrial fittings and full-length mirrors help set the scene, with a capacity large enough to seat 150 patrons or host 200 for a cocktail style event.
-Cupo can be furnished as you wish with help from a preferred stylist, and is open to events such as product launches, corporate functions, birthdays, weddings and even dance classes.
-We even hear that Cupo will soon be expanding to include a new bar and other handy amenities – stay tuned for details!
+Elements Collective can be furnished as you wish with help from a preferred stylist, and is open to events such as product launches, corporate functions, birthdays, weddings and even dance classes.

 The Stumble Guide is our comprehensive Brisbane dining guide with more than 2400 places to eat, drink, shop and play.